UserDna95/Python-QuizGames/README.md

 # Python-QuizGames
-Different variations for deploying a simple quiz game in Python
+Different variations for building a simple quiz game in Python

 Project 1: